 Shaking the Rump: Christopher Daniels and Kazarian resolved to put some T&A back into TNA pay per views at Genesis 2013, complete with the fallen angel shaking his rump.

-Slimeball: Became a notable part of his character in TNA during his Bad Influence run, with Taz constantly describing him as "shady" and "shifty".
+Slimeball: Became a notable part of his gimmick in TNA during his Bad Influence run, with Taz constantly describing him as "shady" and "shifty".

 Smug Snake: Each heel run he has takes him into this more than the last.
 His 2011-present run in particular takes the cake on smugness, so much he's formed a team for the purpose of reaffirming his own high opinion of himself.